turingschool/front-end-curriculum/projects/self-directed-project.md

 A good project idea should:

-* Break down into logical iterations so that you can deliver a strong product on  every checkin
+* Break down into logical iterations so that you can deliver a strong product on every check-in
 * Be something that real people would want to use to solve a problem
 * Have enough *technical* challenge to be worth your time (as opposed to a *content* challenge)